MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionengine_observer.md

 * **context**: The same context that was passed to ProtectionEngine::RegisterContentForTrackingAndRevocationAsync

-An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::RegisterContentForTrackingAndRevocationAsync](undefined) and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnRegisterContentForTrackingAndRevocationSuccess](undefined) or [ProtectionEngine::Observer::OnRegisterContentForTrackingAndRevocationFailure
+An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::RegisterContentForTrackingAndRevocationAsync and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnRegisterContentForTrackingAndRevocationSuccess or [ProtectionEngine::Observer::OnRegisterContentForTrackingAndRevocationFailure

 ### OnRevokeContentSuccess function
 Called when revocation of is successful.

 Parameters:
-* **context**: The same context that was passed to [ProtectionEngine::RevokeContentAsync](#classProtectionEngine_1a3830c6093a75b2f5a1109b5bd58c3d80)
+* **context**: The same context that was passed to ProtectionEngine::RevokeContentAsync

-An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::RevokeContentAsync](undefined) and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnRevokeContentSuccess](undefined) or [ProtectionEngine::Observer::OnRevokeContentFailure
+An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::RevokeContentAsync and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnRevokeContentSuccess or [ProtectionEngine::Observer::OnRevokeContentFailure

 ### OnRevokeContentFailure function
 Called when revocation of content is fails.